-What Student organizations exist at the Rinker School?
+What student organizations exist at the Rinker School?

-Reference the Students section of the Rinker School website, https://dcp.ufl.edu/rinker/student-clubs.
+The Rinker School has a diverse set of student clubs and competition teams.
+Reference the "students" section of the Rinker School website, https://dcp.ufl.edu/rinker/student-clubs, for a full listing.